vercel/modelfusion/README.md

 ## Introduction

-`ai-utils.js` is a TypeScript-first library for building production-grade AI apps, chatbots and agents.
+`ai-utils.js` is a TypeScript-first library for building production-grade AI apps, chatbots, and agents.
+It provides a high-level API for AI concepts such as text generation, embeddings, and image generation.
+It takes care of the low-level details like retries, throttling, and error handling.

 ### TypeScript-first

 `ai-utils.js` is built with TypeScript at its core, designed to take full advantage of type inference, static typing, and the robust tooling TypeScript offers.
-We are using a mix of functional and object-oriented programming, with a focus on functional composition and immutability.
+We use a mix of functional and object-oriented programming, focusing on composition and immutability.

 ### Your prompts, model choices, and control flow